-- All glazing is to be double glazing. - Shade hoods or awnings are to be incorporated to all north, east, and west facing external glazing to habitable rooms to reduce solar heat gain and assist in maintaining thermal comfort.
+- All glazing is to be double glazing. - Balconies provide extensive shading to all north, east, and west facing external glazing to habitable rooms, reducing solar heat gain, and assisting in maintaining thermal comfort.

 TRANSPORT

 Objective: To minimise car dependency and to ensure that the built environment is designed to promote the use of low-emission transport options such as public transport, walking, and cycling.